 Do you know where the milk you drink comes from?
 Do those cows have a happy life or do they get sick often?
 What do they eat?
-Is their feed produced in a sustainable manner?
+Is the feed used produced in a sustainable manner?
 How much of the price you pay at the supermarket went to the farmer for his milk?
 All these questions relate to the problem of food traceability: knowing where the stuff we eat comes from, and what happened to it along its journey to the supermarket.

 With ever rising prices of crypto-currencies, blockchain technology has become a popular name.
 At Connecterra, we are always on the lookout for new tools that will bring us closer to our vision of making agriculture more efficient.
 One of the use cases for blockchain is precisely that of keeping a public chain of transaction records, such as what we need for food traceability.
 Therefore, blockchain is a technology that we can potentially use as a component in our platform towards a solution.